markziemann/Gene-function-imputation/README.md

   To solve for FP and FN the following equation is used:</br>
-  TP/TN = Actual - Predicted
+  FP or FN = Actual - Predicted

   | **Subtraction** | **Predicted 1**          | **Predicted 0**         |
   |:---------------:|:---------------:         |:---------------:        |